 In the first place, it needs proper monitoring to get detected which seemed to be the case here.
 It’s also interesting that in this scenario it was not a general issue of the implementation or mistake, it was caused by a higher level of effort to gain access to credentials.
 This can be seen quite often if the value of the data or action is high.
 Intellectual property, any kind of financial transaction (stock papers, payments, etc.) are interesting here.

 Some people might say, ah you need to encrypt the traffic to stop this kind of attack.
 The point is that this has to be implemented the right way on the client side too.
 If the attacker got access to login information, it’s likely that he would be able to gain access to additional things like Certs and Keys in order to be able to decrypt the payload.

 The counter-measures for API attack prevention

-The receiving system could for example implement a notification system which would push notifications to the user.
-While the user gets onboarded for the first time, he could provide a mobile phone number where those notifications would be sent to.
+The receiving system could, for example, implement a notification system which would push notifications to the user.
+While the user gets onboard for the first time, he could provide a mobile phone number where those notifications would be sent to.

 You have to be a little bit careful with the onboarding process and make sure that it’s hard to change a mobile number too.

-2/ Second counter-measures against this API attack: 2-factor authentication
+2. Second counter-measures against this API attack: two-factor authentication